YOPPsiteMIP: Year of Polar Prediction site Model Inter-comparison Project

-The YOPP Arctic and Antarctic supersites are selected key polar observatories which host multiple systems deployed for long-term monitoring and suites of instruments (such as lidars, radars, ceilometers, radiometers), that provide detailed measurements characterising the vertical column of the atmosphere as well as the surface conditions and energy fluxes.
-These observations extend far beyond the traditional synoptic surface and upper-air observations, and offer the opportunity for deepening our understanding of the physical processes governing the polar environment weather and climate.
+Initially eight Arctic sites and the MOSAiC expedition contributed observational data to the MIIP with data from more sites to be added during 2023.
+The sites are key polar observatories and many of them host multiple systems deployed for long-term monitoring and suites of instruments (such as lidars, radars, ceilometers, radiometers), that provided detailed measurements characterising the vertical column of the atmosphere as well as the surface and subsurface conditions.